anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To free us from the expectations of others, to give us back to ourselves... there lies the great, singular power of self-respect.
+Quote: But at any rate, the point is that God is what nobody admits to being, and everybody really is.

-By: Joan Didion
+By: Alan Watts